My business O’Neill Architecture was set up in 2009.

 I first developed the idea of the Design Clinic consultation service in the depths of the recession times to ensure that everyone get a chance at architecture and the quality of life good design can bring.
 The very first one took place in the rural setting of Ballywilliam, County Tipperary at the end of 2011.
 Since then interest in the design service has grown rapidly and nationwide allowing homeowners to keep ownership of their building project whilst still getting a good design.

 Since 2017 I have added the Healthy Flowing Homes approach which is about bringing the user experience to the fore and getting an intuitive flow of the connecting spaces.
 This to me is the final layer of architecture.
-Growing popularity in this approach can be seen in recent publications…. link to follow.
+Growing popularity in this approach can be seen in recent publications.

-We are delighted to celebrate being in business for the last 10 years and to continue serving our clients.
-We are also delighted with the recognition our practice has received during that time which now totals 21 accolades ranging from publications in popular interior magazines, professional journals, newspapers, television features and Highly Commended in the RIAI awards for Best Emerging Practice.
+We are delighted to be in business for the last 13 years and to continue serving our clients.
+We are also delighted with the recognition our practice has received during that time and the many accolades ranging from publications in popular interior magazines, professional journals, newspapers, television features and Highly Commended in the RIAI awards for Best Emerging Practice.
 With our continual positive client feedback and recognition we feel O’Neill Architecture is on the right track.